Project Heads

 The question of how to sell one item to multiple bidders in a revenue-maximizing auction is well understood since the work of Roger Myerson in the 1980s.
 It is used in many applications and on online platforms such as eBay.
 But if we want to sell multiple items at once, the problem becomes substantially harder and not much is known about the optimal auction mechanism.

-Typically, an auction mechanism asks the participants for their bids and then allocates the items to the bidders as well as a price they have to pay.
-This method is called a deterministic auction mechanism.
+The mechanisms we discussed this far are called deterministic mechanism, because the items are allocated in a predetermined way.
 In contrast, we could introduce a lottery for some (or all) items and, after collecting the bids, allocate the items to the bidders up to a certain probability.
-Observations suggest that in general a revenue-maximizing auction has to introduce such lotteries.
-All the more so it is interesting to find cases, in which a deterministic auction is optimal.
+Observations suggest that in general a revenue-maximizing mechanism has to introduce such lotteries.
+All the more so it is interesting to find cases, in which a deterministic mechanism is optimal.

 The deterministic mechanism given by Giannakopoulos and Koutsoupias is called the Straight Jacket Auction (SJA).
-It consists of a certain price schedule (p1,…,pn), where pk designates the price for any bundle of k items.
-Such a price schedule divides the n-cube in regions depending on the term which maximizes the utility function u(x) = max{ Σj∈J xj – p|J] | J ⊂ {1,…,n} }.
+It consists of a certain price schedule (p1,…,pm), where pk designates the price for any bundle of k items.
+As discussed before, such a price schedule divides the m-cube in regions depending on the term which maximizes the bidders’ utility function u(x) = max{ Σj∈J xj – p|J] | J ⊂ {1,…,m} }.
 The regions are marked on the right by UJ, where J is the bundle of items that attain the maximum utility.
 Their volumetric properties are essential for the computation of the prices and the proof of optimality of the mechanism.

-The regions are in fact covector cells of the tropical polynomial u(x) intersected with the n-cube.
+The regions are in fact covector cells of the tropical polynomial u(x) intersected with the m-cube.
 They can also be classified as (products of) generalized permutahedra, which is useful since those polytopes come up in a variety of applications and are therefore well studied.
-This way, we were able to derive multiple volume formulae for the regions, which link them to a counting problem about the number of certain bipartite graphs, Delzant polytopes and Lorentzian polynomials.
+This way, we are able to derive multiple volume formulae for the regions, which link them to a counting problem about the number of certain bipartite graphs, Delzant polytopes and Lorentzian polynomials.

 The SJA-prices are known to be optimal for up to 6 items and conjectured to be optimal in general.
 We contribute to this conjecture by showing that the prices indeed satisfy some necessary optimality conditions and that there are no other symmetric and strictly submodular price schedules satisfying those conditions.